Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: Abstract

 \section{Abstract}

-This paper investigates a multiple antenna system with \ac{noma} for the exchange of air traffic management data between commercial aircraft pilots and ground-based air traffic controllers.
-While \ac{noma} techniques enhance spectral efficiency, their application to aircraft communications is challenged by the high speed of the aircraft (up to \qty{214}{m/s}) and the long communication ranges (up to \qty{250}{\kilo\meter}), resulting in significant Doppler shifts and low signal-to-noise ratios, respectively.
-To accurately assess these challenges, we employ a realistic geometry-based stochastic air-ground channel model, derived from dedicated flight measurement campaigns.
-In this paper, multiple aircraft simultaneously transmit data to the ground station.
-We focus on the channel estimation problem at the ground station under high carrier frequency offsets and the effects of channel aging due to channel's time-varying nature.
-For the channel estimation problem, we compare the Zadoff-Chu sequences with time-division approach under varying carrier frequency offset pre-compensation accuracies at the aircraft transmitter.
-For the channel aging problem and performance evaluation of channel estimators, we compute the outage probability for both the zero-forcing detector and the minimum mean squared error detector with successive interference cancellation.
-The results show that the favorable channel estimator-detector combinations differ between the takeoff \& landing phase and the enroute cruise phase of the flight, due to the distinct channel propagation characteristics of each phase.
+The growing number of aircraft, combined with the limited available spectrum, poses a challenge for air traffic management communications.
+One promising solution to the problem of spectrum scarcity is the use of multiple antenna systems with \ac{noma}.
+While \ac{noma} techniques enhance spectral efficiency, their application to air traffic management communications is challenged by the high speed of the aircraft (up to \qty{214}{m/s}) and the long communication ranges (up to \qty{250}{\kilo\meter}), resulting in significant Doppler shifts and low signal-to-noise ratios, respectively.
+This study explores the feasibility of \ac{noma} in air-ground communications by employing a realistic geometry-based stochastic air-ground channel model, derived from dedicated flight measurement campaigns.
+We assume multiple aircraft simultaneously transmit data to a ground station.
+Our investigation is twofold.
+First, we study channel estimation using orthogonal pilot sequences.
+Second, we characterize channel aging, which is defined as the time period after which the previously obtained channel estimation becomes outdated.
+The results demonstrate that a Doppler-robust channel estimation method is required to fully exploit the potential of \ac{noma}-based air-ground communications.
+Our analysis further reveals that the channel estimate remains valid over extended periods during the climb \& descent and enroute cruise scenarios.